MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-J-Bridges/part-117-Drawbridge-Operation-Regulations/subpart-B-Specific-Requirements/subjectgroup-ECFRa64b589b9ebae69-Florida/section-117.261.md

 (pp)—(ss) [Reserved]

 [CGD7-84-29, 50 FR 51248, Dec.
-16, 1985]Editorial Note:For Federal Register citations affecting § 117.261, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*Effective Date Note:By USCG-2023-0652, 89 FR 7288, Feb.
+16, 1985]Editorial Note:For Federal Register citations affecting § 117.261, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*Effective Date Notes:1.
+By USCG-2023-0652, 89 FR 7288, Feb.
 2, 2024, § 117.261 was amended by adding paragraph (p) and staying paragraph (q), effective Feb.
 5, 2024 through Aug.
 31, 2025.

+2. At 89 FR 64369, Aug.
+7, 2024, § 117.261 was amended by adding paragraph (k), effective Aug.
+9, 2024 through Dec.
+31, 2024.

+Editorial Note:At 89 FR 64369, Aug.
+7, 2024, § 117.261 was amended by staying paragraph (c); however, the amendment could not be incorporated due to inaccurate amendatory instruction.